Sarah Lightner: Education

 Lightner earned an associate degree in Paralegal from Lansing Community College in Lansing, Michigan.

 Career

 Lightner and her husband are business owner and operator in hay baling and wrapping, and deer processing.

-In 2004, Lightner was a paralegal until 2015.
+Lightner was a paralegal until 2015.

 In 2013, Lightner became a Commissioner for Jackson County, Michigan.
 In March 2015, Lightner was appointed by Governor Snyder as the Michigan Association of Counties Representative on the Criminal Justice Policy Commission.

 On November 6, 2018, Lightner won the election and became a Republican member of Michigan House of Representatives for District 65.
 Lightner defeated Terri McKinnon and Jason B. Rees with 59.26% of the votes.

+Following redistricting, Lightner ran in the 45th district in 2022, winning reelection.
+She was reelected in 2024.

 Lightner is the vice-chair person of Subcommittee on General Government.
 Lightner is also the vice-chair person of Subcommittee on Judiciary.

 Personal life

 Lightner's husband is David.
 They have two children.
 Lightner and her family live in Springport, Michigan.